Entropion is a condition in which the eyelid turns inward, resulting in the eyelashes touching the surface of the eye causing discomfort.

 How can entropion be treated?

-Temporary relief of entropion can be achieved by using artificial tears and ointments to help lubricate the eye, In addition to taping the eyelid or having a Botox injection to weaken the muscle that causes the lid to turn in.
+Temporary relief of entropion can be achieved by using artificial tears and ointments to help lubricate the eye, In addition to taping the eyelid or having a Toxin injection to weaken the muscle that causes the lid to turn in.
 This usually happens before a small operation can be performed.